SolderingKnowledge/ok/README.md

-## For now is full stack CRUD operation testing
+## For now is full stack CRUD operation